J-DubApps/get-chat-cmd/README.md

   width="400"
   height="250">

-The script **`ai_powershell_commands.ps1`** in this repo contains my own PowerShell functions I use for stating plain English requests to a chosen AI-LLM --> outputting a generated PS command -- to evaluate for use.
+The script **`ai_powershell_commands.ps1`** in this repo contains my PowerShell functions I use for: stating plain English requests to a chosen AI-LLM --> outputting a generated PS command -- to evaluate for use.
 The LLM outputs to console & copies output to the clipboard.
 In the gif animation above I am asking 3 popular AI models for code using basic plain-English requests.  **Requests should be short and goal/outcome-oriented**.

 ***NOTE***: you **must** have *your own* API keys with all 3 AI providers to use the 3 main functions in `ai_powershell_commands.ps1`, as-written.
 You can *optionally* choose to leverage one function for a single preferred AI provider ***or***, if you host your own Chat models ***locally**: I provide a 4th function for use with locally-hosted models--via the optional `get-chat-local` func (for users of LM Studio, Ollama, etc).